-‘After the controversial Stanford Prison Experiment,’ explains Sylvia, ‘Dr Zimbardo understood how easy it is to create environments that cause good people to do bad things.
+‘After the controversial Stanford Prison Experiment,’ (the experiments findings have since been called in to question) explains Sylvia, ‘Dr Zimbardo understood how easy it is to create environments that cause good people to do bad things.
 He’s since devoted his life to fostering heroic behaviour.
-We are extremely grateful to count him as one of our advisors.
+We are extremely grateful to count him as one of our advisors.’

 ‘Our vision is to empower individuals to make change in the community.
 We support ordinary people to become everyday heroes by building social resilience, self-awareness, and mindsets to face challenges.
 These challenges can range from nervousness about an upcoming presentation, standing up against something they are uncomfortable with, to protecting rainforests and the world’s refugees.
 We encourage everyone to be brave enough to fulfil your potential, overcome challenges, and re-write your story.
 Become an everyday hero.